 Questions may include the following (some of which your partner might have to answer):

 - Is your snoring loud?

-    - Does it occur no matter what position you are lying in or only in certain positions?
+- Do you snore no matter what position you are lying in, or only in certain positions?

 - Does your own snoring ever wake you up?